jbjonesjr/best-practices/version_control/recommendations.md

 ## TRM Products with VCS capability
 The folllowing is a list of products in the TRM which have code version-control system  (VCS) capability.

-Source code version control may be a core feature (Perforce, CVS, or Github and all Git-related technologies) or may be a non-core, plug-in feature which is replaceable with any other core VCS system (i.e. the Microsoft and IBM's project management tools have replaceable, plug-in VCS).

-Recommendation for VIP to meet compliance with the U.S. Federal software repository / version control directives are included.
+Recommendation for VA to meet compliance with the U.S. Federal software repository / version control directives are as follows:

 | Manufacter | Product  | Current <br> Status |Recommended<br> Status |
 |:------- |:------- |:------:|:-------:|